Maitreya: Chinese salvationist religions

-Beginning with the White Lotus Society (whose roots go back to the 12th century), Maitreya has been an important part of many Chinese Salvanionist Religious sects.
-In many of these sects, Maitreya is seen as a "primordial one" and a heavenly religious leader who will come to change the world radically.
+Beginning with the White Lotus Society (whose roots go back to the 12th century), Maitreya has been an important part of many Chinese salvationist religions.
+In many of these, Maitreya is seen as a "primordial one" and a heavenly religious leader who will come to change the world radically.
 The most common myth is that Maitreya is a savior sent by Eternal Venerable Mother (Wusheng Laomu, i.e. Queen Mother of the West) to show people the way to their true home, the heaven of the Eternal Mother, where all beings are originally from.
 According to some of these sectarian salvation religions, Maitreya's arrival is immanent and he will usher the final age in which all beings will be reunited with the Eternal Mother, an event called the "recovery of original wholeness" (shou-yuan).

 One modern example of such a sect is Yiguandao (Eternal Way), a 19th century salvationist religion.
 In Yiguandao, Maitreya is a key figure, a great savior, patriach and teacher sent by the Eternal Venerable Mother.
 Yiguandao claims that during the end times, Maitreya will incarnate on Earth to save humanity, known among believers as Mile Zushi (Chinese: 彌勒祖師; lit.
 'Grand Patriach Mile').
 Maitreya appears as a similar figure in another popular salvation religion, Xiantiandao (Chinese: 先天道; pinyin: Xiāntiān Dào; lit.
 'Way of Former Heaven').